jsfenfen/nicar-nonprofit-datarelease/README.md

 Please note that the filings contain a myriad of errors.
 Among the most common is placing an employee's name in the title field.
 This data is a mechanical extract of the filings *as filed* so nothing has been done to fix these errors.
 When in doubt, please refer to the [original source xml](https://docs.opendata.aws/irs-990/readme.html).

-## What other resources have you put up about this
+## What other resources have you put up about this?

 See the [main IRSx repo](https://github.com/jsfenfen/990-xml-reader), a [django-flavored postgres ETL thing](https://github.com/jsfenfen/990-xml-database) with much spottier documentation and a reference on the crazy [naming convention used](http://www.irsx.info/), although some of those names have been altered in this release.